Anestisdm/Covid-Cases-Density/README.md

 **Steps to run the application**
 1. Clone this repository to Intellij
-3. Run 'Covid_k' or 'DynamicCovid_k_withPQ' or 'Application *Dynamic_Median' from Intellij to create configurations
+3. Run 'Covid_k' or 'DynamicCovid_k_withPQ' or 'Dynamic_Median' from Intellij to create configurations
 4. Go to edit configurations on the application you want to run
 5. Add in the program arguments the following: 'src/Data/InputFile.txt'
 6. Run the application you want to run